Using Transcranial Doppler & Extracranial Doppler Ultrasound Testing at the Hauser Neck Center

 - Autonomic nervous system function at baseline and under duress.

 Once the testing is complete, a diagnosis can be determined and an appropriate treatment plan can be created.
 The success for patients at the Hauser Neck Center, is based on individualized treatment plans which rely upon a thorough understanding joint instability and cervical dysstructure and how to resolve these conditions with Comprehensive H3 Prolotherapy and appropriate supportive therapies.
-For some patients, these supportive therapies may include bracing, exercises, cervical/chest weights, improvement in sleep habits, postural changes, and numerous other techniques.
+For some patients, these supportive therapies may include bracing, exercises, improvement in sleep habits, postural changes, and numerous other techniques.